 We meet on a regular basis with our Science & Technical Committee.
 The committee helps guide our plans, priorities and implementation projects in the upper watershed.
 Its open to anyone interested in contributing to our organization!

 We work closely with landowners to achieve landscape scale restoration goals across the entire watershed.
-CPRW conducts site visits with interested landowners, organizes community meetings & holds tours to our various wildfire mitigation and restoration project sites.
+We organize site visits with interested landowners and community members, hold community meetings & educational tours so the community can learn more about our work and the science behind what we do.

 lower poudre steering committee